12 Best Christmas Markets in Germany You Can’t Miss for 2023

 Due to local customs and traditions, there is some differentiation between products sold in various cities so make sure to be on the lookout for unique things to buy at Christmas markets.

-Here’s a short summary of general things you can buy at the best German Christmas markets.
+Here’s a summary of general things you can buy at the best German Christmas markets.

 Handmade Tree Ornaments – You’ll find a lovely array of tree ornaments at the different Christmas markets around Germany.
 From glass baubles and snow globes to traditional handmade wooden ornaments, there’s something here for everyone.